arianvp/kpop.sh/README.md

 Ironically, Bitcoin is a rather useful piece of technology in this regard.
 People can put arbitrary data in blocks, that once mined are immutable.
-This information is stored in a Merkle tree for efficient retrieval and verificaiton.
+This information is stored in a Merkle tree for efficient retrieval and verification.
 This allows you to claim knowledge of certain information at a specific time, and record that fact securely.

 One downside of Bitcoin is that you will have to pay a hefty transaction fee in order to store information.
-KPOP also stores its hashes in a distrbiuted merkle tree, but one that is not associated with cryptocurrencies.
-We add your hashes in certificates that we issue every few hours through Letsencrypt and publish those certificatres to Certificate Transparency, a distributed merkle tree of issued certificates.
+KPOP also stores its hashes in a distributed Merkle tree, but one that is not associated with cryptocurrencies.
+We add your hashes in certificates that we issue every few hours through Letsencrypt and publish those certificatres to Certificate Transparency, a distributed Merkle tree of issued certificates.

 Once you have published the hash on our platform, you will get a shareable link that you can use to prove the hash was published at a specific date and